GioSalvador/rpg-item-creator/README.md

 - Add other equipment such as armor, miscellaneous, etc.

 Feel free to check out my GitHub profile @GioSalvador for more projects.
+I’m open to connect on [LinkedIn](https://www.linkedin.com/in/giovani-salvador/) or via E-mail: gsalvador9817@gmail.com to discuss collaborations or job opportunities.

+Thank you for visiting my portfolio project!